• Home

 Dispatch alerts you and your squadmates to an active shooter at a nearby school.

-As you pull on scene, you wonder if you have the right gear in your active shooter bag to help you stop the killing.
+As you pull on scene in your polcie car, you wonder if you have the right gear in your active shooter bag to help you stop the killing.

 If you’ve ever wondered about what to carry in an active shooter bag, you are in the right place.
 I’ve surveyed officers from a variety of jurisdictions and combined their recommendations with my own experiences to offer the best checklist of gear for your response kit. (scroll to the bottom for the downloadable active shooter bag checklist)